 A strong emphasis on pedagogical content knowledge, disciplinary content knowledge and technological innovation in improving schooling is a defining characteristic of our master’s program.
 Through the master’s program, students will further develop their instructional expertise, extend their knowledge of learners, deepen their subject matter knowledge, use educational research methods and engage in professional leadership activities.

 For more information: Please contact Diana Lotito, firstname.lastname@example.org.

-- Because of the ongoing COVID-19 pandemic and related health, economic, and social challenges, GRE test scores are waived for applicants applying for all graduate programs in the College of Education during the 2021-2022 admissions cycle.
-(M.S.)
+- GRE test scores (restored for 2023-2024 admission) for applicants applying for all graduate programs in the College of Education (M.S.)